manoushpajouh/LLMs-Python-Jupyter/README.md

 # Usage

-To run the code, see the jupyter notebook linked at the top of each file.
+To run each file's code, see the Jupyter notebook linked at the top of each file.

 # Contact